ta3allam/ta3allam-frontend/structure.md

 # Ta3allam Frontend

 Welcome to the **Ta3allam frontend project**!
-This repository contains the user interface for **Ta3allam**, an educational platform inspired by Brightspace.
+This repository contains the user interface for **Ta3allam**, a Syrian educational platform.
 It is designed to help students access course material, view schedules, and interact with instructors through a modern, mobile-friendly web interface.

 ---